Sunday Message by Rev. Pat Bessey

-Over the years Unity of Greater Portland’s name has evolved.
+Over the years Unity Center for Spiritual Growth’s name has evolved.
 Many of you probably don’t even know that the Charter name is Unity Church of Truth.
 I don’t know the history of when it began doing business as Unity Church of Greater Portland.
 In 2016 when we revised our bylaws, we dropped the word “Church.”
-What we are now thinking of adding is this: Unity of Greater Portland Spiritual Center.
+What we are now thinking of adding is this: Unity Center for Spiritual Growth Spiritual Center.
 How does this resonate with you?
 Do you hear this as a broader definition of who we are and the values we represent?
 We want to hear from you since this is a decision we all want to feel is right.
 Talk with me or a Board member about your thoughts.

 Forgiveness was the message this past Sunday.
 Here are root meanings of forgiveness from Aramaic, Greek and English…to cancel, untie or let loose, to lay aside, not to grasp.